 “Building Confidence to Live Your Life to the Fullest,” A Public Talk with Venerable Thubten ChodronDecember 18, 2018 | 7:30–9:30 p.m. | Buddhist Congress Singapore

 We often base our confidence on external things: our appearance, achievements, fame, and wealth.
 Do these help us to live a full and meaningful life?
-Venerable Thubten Chodron tells us what we can base our confidence in to fulfil our true potential and be of benefit to all beings.
+Venerable Thubten Chodron tells us what we can base our confidence on fulfill our true potential and be of benefit to all beings.

 2:00 p.m.–5:00 p.m.
 Teaching about the practice “Rangjung Pemé Nyingtik” (The Essence of Siddhi) 7:00 p.m.
 Teaching about “Devotion of the Guru—commitment to the student”

 Topic: The Noble Mahāyāna Sūtra “The Rice Seedling” When: December 21, evening In this sūtra, at the request of venerable Śāriputra, the bodhisattva mahāsattva Maitreya elucidates a very brief teaching on dependent arising that the Buddha had given earlier that day while gazing at a rice seedling.
 The text discusses outer and inner causation and its conditions, describes in detail the twelvefold cycle by which inner dependent arising gives rise to successive lives, and explains how understanding the very nature...

 Topics: Is it possible to attain happiness?
 Meditation and devotion in the teacher-disciple relationship and Guru Rinpoche empowerment The reading transmission and explanation of the “7-Line Prayers to Guru Rinpoche.”